vamshiamruthapu/coverage/spring-boot/spring-boot-rest/SpringBootRestGET.md

 **Explanation** : The ```findAll``` method explanation is straightforward.
 About ```findById```, we should note that the service layer is returning an optional.
 So we have to use the ```map``` method to handle situations where the id does not exist, so we can set the status code to 404.

 ## Testing
-We are using [Postman](https://www.postman.com/downloads/) for this example, but you may use any other API tester tool that suits your needs.
+We are using [Postman](https://www.postman.com/downloads/) for this example, but you may use any other API testing tool that suits your needs.
 **Retrieve all of the products**
 ![Capture d’écran 2023-12-27 à 11.59.27.png](https://ucarecdn.com/ec93284e-4bbc-4d3f-b6dc-fa75c8f9cb3b/)